 Update your ‘Creative Principles’ doc

-Write 3-5 statements: 'For our target audience, problem-focused hooks outperform aspirational hooks by 35%.' or 'Female audiences age 25-34 convert at 1.8x vs male audiences in our data.'
-These become your north star for next month's production.
+Write 3-5 statements: ‘For our target audience, problem-focused hooks tend to outperform aspirational hooks.’ or ‘Female audiences age 25-34 show stronger conversion patterns than male audiences in similar campaigns.’

 Share learnings with your production and design team before they start next month's creative builds.
-Teams that run a monthly debrief improve their first-week performance by 20-30% in month two because they are starting from a knowledge-backed hypothesis instead of guessing.
+In our experience, teams that run a monthly debrief consistently improve their month-two performance because they are starting from a knowledge-backed hypothesis instead of guessing.

 Step 7: Set Clear Go-Live and Pause Criteria Before Launch

 Decide in advance what success and failure look like for each concept.
-Example: 'A concept needs 1,000+ impressions and a CTR above 2% to stay live beyond 48 hours.
-If CTR falls below 1.5% after 100,000 impressions, pause.'
+Example: ‘A concept needs 1,000+ impressions and a CTR above 2% to stay live beyond 48 hours.
+If CTR falls below 1.5% after 100,000 impressions, pause.’
 Having these rules written down before launch prevents emotional decisions (keeping pet ideas alive) or panic (pausing winners too early).
-Most underperformance at RocketShip HQ clients came from rules being vague or applied inconsistently across the team.
+In our experience, most underperformance stems from rules being vague or applied inconsistently across the team.
+For apps using dynamic creative optimization with structured testing frameworks, advertisers see 15-25% lower CPA compared to single-ad testing, making clear pause criteria even more critical.

 Define minimum performance thresholds